iterative/cml.dev/content/docs/ref/pr.md

 # Command Reference: `pr`

 Commit specified files to a new branch and create a pull request.
+If sending a report afterwards, consider using `cml send-comment --pr --update`.

 ```bash
 cml pr "**/*.py" "**/*.json"